inmanturbo/b2bsaas0/README.md

 Team Databases, like Users, SuperAdmins and UpgradedUsers use Single Table Inheritance based on the implementation found here: <https://github.com/tighten/parental>, with a few small changes to support using an enum for the `type column`

-The `team_databases` table has a connection_template column, the value of which should be the name of a `\App\Models\TeamDatabaseType` which references a model.
+The `team_databases` table has a `connection_templat`e column, the value of which should be the name of a `\App\Models\TeamDatabaseType` that references a model.

-This name must also be the name of a database connection which holds the configuration detail for the database connection.
+This name must also be the name of a database connection which holds the configuration details for the database connection.
 Example:

 The type: